Overview of Tamil Nadu Pollution Control Board

-The industry then applies for consent to the Tamil Nadu Pollution Control Board by submitting necessary documents with the requisite fee.
+The industry then applies for consent to the Tamil Nadu Pollution Control Board by submitting necessary necessary papers with the requisite fee.

 The application by the applicant for obtaining the consent of the Tamil Nadu Pollution Control Board is forwarded to the Inspecting Authority.
 The authorized officer then does the site inspection.
 He then prepares the inspection report with comments.

 If any query arises, send it to the applicant.
-The applicant responds to the query with additional details or documents.
+The applicant responds to the query with additional details or necessary papers.
 And if there is no query or upon the satisfaction of the response to the query, the inspecting authority forwards the application to the approving authority.

 The Approving Authority holds a committee meeting and drafts minutes.
 If the application gets approved, then it is sent to the AE/AEE, where it prepares the consent order.
 If not approved, then send it to the DEE, where he prepares the rejection letter with the reasons for rejection.
 The DEE forward the rejection letter to the applicant.